MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 |326592    |Easy to view data        |Easy \| Ease of use                                |
 |326593    |I like how you made feature X easy to use.
 This reduces many complexities when I want to onboard new customers. | Easy \|  Good \| Feature X                             |

-Note that data for tags is separated by using a vertical bar or pipe ( \| ).
+Note that tags data is separated by using a vertical bar or pipe ( \| ).

 1. Sign in to [Power Apps](https://make.powerapps.com/), and then select the down arrow to expand **Data** in the left pane.